ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z10_Appendix_Dynamic_Smalltalk_vs_Static_Typing.md

 Smalltalk is a class-based OO language, and every object is an instance of some class.
 However, a class in Smalltalk is not a "type" in the static sense; it's more like a template that defines behavior and structure.
 A class specifies which messages its instances will understand (by providing method implementations for those messages), and it defines the internal state structure.
-Two different classes could end up implementing the same protocol (thus effectively the same behavioral type), but they would still be distinct classes (perhaps with different internal representations).
+Two different classes can end up implementing the same protocol (thus effectively the same behavioral type), but they would still be distinct classes (perhaps with different internal representations).
 The Smalltalk system doesn't have a separate notion of an interface or protocol type distinct from classes--classes are how you organize and advertise what messages exist.
-But importantly, the system will never restrict you to using only a particular class in a given variable or call.
+But importantly, the system never restricts you to using only a particular class in a given variable or call.
 There's no static type checker insisting "this variable must contain an instance of class X."
 The class is a property of the object itself, not a restriction on its use by others.

-In the Smalltalk programmer's mind, classes serve as a useful guide and documentation of an object's capabilities, but not a rigid cage.
+Smalltalk classes serve as a useful guide and documentation of an object's capabilities, not a rigid cage.
 They provide a shared vocabulary of messages for all instances of that class (and subclasses), which helps humans reason about what an object can do.
 For example, if you have a `GraphicsShape` class with methods like `drawOn:`, `area`, etc., you know any instance of that class (or its subclasses) will respond to those messages.
+Smalltalk developers do
-In day-to-day practice, a Smalltalk developer does often think in terms of an object's class when reasoning about what messages it can handle--the class system is the primary organizational tool for behavior.
+tend to think in terms of an object's class when reasoning about what messages it can handle--the class system is the primary organizational tool for behavior.
 But this is a convention and convenience, not an enforcement mechanism.
-You could always substitute an object of a completely different class in a piece of code, as long as it implements the needed messages.
+You can always substitute an object of a completely different class in a piece of code, as long as it implements the needed messages.
 The Smalltalk environment even allows adding methods to classes at runtime or creating entirely new classes on the fly, which means the system's notion of who can respond to what is always malleable.
 Classes thus shape an object's behavior, but they do not constitute a static contract imposed on the rest of the program.